We Are Open!

 Unavailable areas – The Drum Point Lighthouse and Discovery Room will remain closed to the public for now.
 A CMM Exhibits Interpreter will be stationed at the base of the lighthouse to share information about this historic structure, as well as the vessels in our boat basin.
-To allow for physical distancing, children’s activities will take place daily in CMM’s Harms Gallery.
+To allow for physical distancing, children’s activities will take place daily in either the lobby or Harms Gallery.
 For more information and a complete schedule, click here.

 Touch experiences – The Skates & Rays exhibit area will be open with limited capacity.
 However, guests will not be able to touch any animals until further notice.
 Touch screens, found in our Paleo Hall, Estuarium, and Maritime History Gallery, have been reimagined to encourage guests to explore these areas in a whole new way.